We have a new bunny

 Fern’s busyness has been brought to an abrupt halt by the rain.
 It poured it down last night and has filled the tunnel Fern was digging with water.
 By the time she came out to play the water had drained away, but it was still pretty muddy down there.
 Fern took one look and was not impressed.
 I guess mud doesn’t make for good digging conditions.

 Not to worry though, Fern went back to eating the plants and finding other troublesome things to do.
 I’m sure once things have dried out she will be back to work.
-I do hope she gets tired of digging soon, or we are going to have to find away to stop her.
-At the rate she’s going she’ll have dug such a long tunnel we won’t be able to see where it goes!
+Though I do hope she gets tired of digging soon, or we are going to have to find away to stop her.
+At the rate she’s going she’ll have dug such a long tunnel we won’t be able to see where it goes or get her back out of it!

 Fern reaches new heights!